sbkocoglu/trans-aio/README.md

 ---

 ## 🐛 Known Issues

+- **OpenAI API**: The translation is slow due to API limitations.
+Your API limitation is based on your [OpenAI tier](https://platform.openai.com/settings/organization/limits).
 - Unsupported languages/language pairs (check DeepL's website for supported languages for translation)
 - Some rare tag formats may not be restored perfectly.
 - If the system has limited threads, heavy jobs may cause UI freezing.